webpack/webpack.js.org/src/content/configuration/externals.md

 __Example__

-Using `node` preset will not bundle built-in modules and treats them as external and loads them externally.
+Using `node` preset will not bundle built-in modules and treats them as external and loads them via `require()` when used.

 __webpack.config.js__